 The training of trainers courses meet each year within the region alternating between English and Spanish speaking locations.
 The courses are taught in the language of the host country.
 Individuals selected for the course are required to develop follow-up activities within their home countries.

-Funding for these courses have been provided by UNEP-CEP, the International Coral Reef Action Network (ICRAN) and the John D. and Catherine T. McArthur Foundation, with additional in-kind support from a number of other organizations and institutions.
+We have provided funding for these courses with the assistance of several partners including the International Coral Reef Action Network (ICRAN) and the John D. and Catherine T. McArthur Foundation.